AlisamfP/nards/README.md

 Not Another Raspbian Digital Sign

 ------
 First off please recognize that this was built by an absolute novice.
 The goal of this project is to learn node.js and to also create a Raspbian Raspberry Pi setup that can easily create digital sign for local businesses cheaply.
+It's actually just harp server using livereload from gulp to produce a LXDE friendly interface for digital signage.

 **Requirements**
 * A Raspberry Pi and a TV(and HDMI cable)